Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/progress.md

 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
-The 1px height variant can not be used because it does not respect the Orange Design System specifications.
+The 1px height variant should not be used because it does not respect the Orange Design System specifications.

 For the correct design, please refer to [Progress indicators](https://system.design.orange.com/0c1af118d/p/45093c-progress-indicators/b/2875f1) on the Orange Design System website.
 {{< /ods-incompatibility-alert >}}